 If you choose Boundary’s Pro plan then your alarm will be professionally installed and monitored 24/7 by an alarm receiving centre (ARC).
-If there’s a break-in the police will be requested, with a level 1 immediate police response.
+If there’s a break-in the police will be requested, with an immediate level 1 police response.

 Verisure offer 24/7 monitoring but the ARC cannot request a police response unless there is visual verification, even then, as the Verisure system does not have a URN, no response is guaranteed.
 Should a response be given, it may be significantly slower.

 Verisure does have the ability to dispatch a private guard to your property in the event of a break-in at which point they are permitted to dial 999 from the scene of the crime, should a crime still be in progress.
 The table below explains in more detail what happens when a break in occurs:

 |Who monitors the alarm?||An alarm receiving centre (ARC)||An alarm receiving centre (ARC)|

 |When are the Police requested?||Two activated sensors e.g. front-door contact sensor and hallway motion sensor.||On visual verification of the burglar with Verisure photo detector.|

 |How are they requested?||The ARC will have a direct line to the police.||By calling 999.
 The ARC will go through an operator.
 There is no guarantee of a response and if given, may be significantly slower.|